Trained protection dogs are useful for many people. Here are some benefits of owning one.

 Filled with Affection

 Your dog can do serious harm to an attacker or a criminal who tries to enter your home.
 But, you are part of your dog’s tribe, and it will take good care of you.
 A protection dog is a fantastic companion for you and your family.
-Even though they protect you, they still love to play, go for walks, cuddle, and act like a typical family dog.
-They just have an extra-special set of skills that hopefully, you never have to see in action.
+Even though they protect you, they still love playing, going for walks, cuddling, and acting like a typical family dog.
+They have an extra-special set of skills that, hopefully, you never have to see in action.